corydonbaylor/graph-recommendation/README.md

 ```

 Just simply import `neo4j` , create your driver, and submit your query!
 And with that, you have all the power of graph databases right in your python application.

+---

+**In this github repo, you will find:**

+- A `set_updatabases` folder: if you run the sql and cypher code in Neo4j and Postgress you will set up identical databases (against which you can run the aforementioned queries)
+- A `queries` folder: this simply has some queries to run against the set up databases.
+- An `images` folder: this houses an image found in this readme.
+- An `app` folder: this contains a simple flask app that returns book recommendations given a user's name